-Dr. Brew teaches as an Assistant Professor for the Public Health program at Grand Valley State University and is the Chair of the Department of Public Health and Program Director.
+Dr. Brew teaches as an Associate Professor for the Public Health program at Grand Valley State University and is the Chair of the Department of Public Health and Program Director.
 Her Doctoral and double Master degrees are from Columbia University in Education and Health Sciences respectively.
 Her doctoral research included Adolescent Asthma Health Education in New York City public schools through collaboration between New York Presbyterian Hospital and Columbia University.

 Dr. Kathryn (Katie) Barnhart is an Assistant Professor for the public health program at Grand Valley State University.
 She received her PhD in Health Behavior, with a minor in mixed methods inquiry, from Indiana University Bloomington’s School of Public Health.
 Additionally, she holds a MPH in Behavioral Science and Health Education and a graduate certificate in Women’s Studies from Saint Louis University and a BS in Health Education from Southern Illinois University Edwardsville.